berg-lang/berg/doc/syntax.md

 ### Values

+Values represent the results of computational processes (from something as simple as retrieving the integer literal `1`, to the result of a fibonacci sequence).
+Everything--primitives, processes, objects, functions--is a value.

+Values are accessible solely through their **properties**, which may perform visible **side effects** such as I/O, logging, or network API calls, in the course of their computation.
+Properties always have the same value and will only ever perform side effects once, making values essentially **readonly** things that converge on values.

+A value can be **forked** (possibly with parameters), creating a new value based off the old one.
+Properties that have already been calculated will not change their value; side effects that have already been performed will not be re-performed.

+### Types

+A **type** describes the range of things that can be done with a property:

+* The set of properties and their types.
+* All possible pending side effects of completing the property.
+* Whether the property is complete.
+* Whether the property *can* complete, and reason why not (e.g. it is not bound).
+* The origin expressions for the value of this property

+### Side Effect Descriptions

+A side effect description describes an external change that may happen in the course of completing a value.
+These descriptions are domain-specific and built so that the type system and compiler can order side effects that need to be ordered without forcing everything to happen in order.
+System calls generally have types with side effects.

+### Blocks

+A block forkable code--a set of Berg statements which:

+* Is a **process**.
+* May be **partial**--i.e. have unbound global or local properties which may be *applied* to it.
+Code with unbound variables cannot be run and will throw an exception if accessed.
+* Can be **forked** by applying arguments to it.

+### Values

 A **value** is a concrete set of properties.
 Everything in Berg is a value.
 Examples include function calls and objects.

 A **property** is a name with a value (instance).
 A property value may be **not set** (in which case callers will wait on it) or **abstract** (has not been set, like a function parameter or a class member).